stefanozorzi/stefanozorzi.github.io/_posts/2017-11-23- History-Is-Written-In-Prose.md

 It is possible to say that all conditions were ripe in Germany post-WWI to generate the seed of nazism.
 When looking at the events, however - from Hitler’s incarceration to the bomb in the Munich brewery to Schleicher’s machinations, not even counting his previous attempts at art - there are hundreds of small bifurcations which might have turned history in a very different direction.

 Behaviours, on the other hand, are surprisingly stable.
 Here is where the classics come in handy: when we read Seneca’s letter, Plato discourses, Montaigne’s essays, a typical reaction is to be surprised about how similar their troubles, desires, passions are to ours.
-How applicable their advice.
-Humans and our deepest feelings are pretty much the same as 2000 years ago.
+How appropriate their advice is to our lives.
+Humans and our most profound feelings are pretty much the same as 2000 years ago.

-I don’t want to end this post by going full circle and back to the value of reading those authors.
-The relative stability of human behaviours means that no matter the context we can use the same ingredients to motivate positive thoughts and reflections.
+I don’t want to end this post by going back full circle to the value of reading those authors.
+The relative stability of human behaviours means that no matter the context we can use the same ingredients to create stories that motivate positive thoughts and reflections.
 History is more like prose; we are the characters in a story that can take any path.
 Every novel and every parallel route can take a different course while saying something fundamental about us.
 We are susceptible to look for scapegoats when things go wrong.
 We tend to become less generous when we see our primary needs threatened.
 We become complacent when things go well.
 We display hubris after receiving praises.
 We relax our control mechanism when we are not watched.

-As a species, we can be damn repetitive, and therefore predictable.
+As a species, we can be damn repetitive, and that's what makes us predictable.